microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/Readme.md

   - Make sure that you have [Git installed on your computer](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 This also enables you to clone the MicroHack repository to your local machine by executing the following command from your Shell:
   `git clone https://github.com/microsoft/MicroHack.git`

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) as a text editor with the following extensions:
+We strongly recommend using [Visual Studio Code](https://code.visualstudio.com/) as a code editor with the following extensions:

 - Python for Visual Code Studio
   - [This guide](https://code.visualstudio.com/docs/python/python-tutorial) walks you through installing a Python interpreter and the extension needed for using VSCode for Python development.